020 7404 9390

 Varying spousal maintenance

-• Change to needs or living expenses
+• Increased or decreased living expenses

-• A new child
+• Birth of a new child

 For example, in the case of W v W [2015] EWCA Civ 201 the original order provided for the wife to be paid spousal maintenance on a joint lives basis.
 The husband sought to vary the spousal maintenance downwards as his income had decreased and he was anticipating his retirement in six years.
 He also emphasised that the court had made it clear that the wife had been expected to utilise her own earning capacity, which she had failed to do.
 The court agreed to vary the maintenance payments downwards between 2013 and 2019, after whichthe payments would cease.
 The wife appealed, but the Court of Appeal upheld the decision.